-&lt;sup>144 State of Nevada, Bureau of Consumer Protection Presentation to the Consumer Protection TWG, Consumer Protection: Protections from Undue Rate Increases and Fraudulent Practices at 40-41 (Oct.
+&lt;sup>140 State of Nevada, Bureau of Consumer Protection Presentation to the Consumer Protection TWG, Consumer Protection: Protections from Undue Rate Increases and Fraudulent Practices at 40-41 (Oct.
 18, 2017).

 discussing common customer complaints in competitive electricity markets, and highlighted the need for effective monitoring and oversight of market participants and providers.
-145 Id. at 39-41.